Search by BreedSearch Breeders by Wisconsin

 All dogs come with our hip and health guarantee, and our hunting guarantee.
 They have excellent temperaments and need to be great companions first and foremost.
 Puppies, stud service, started dogs, field trial prospects.
 Mentoring program.
 If we can help you pick a new companion and hunting buddy or field trial competitor, please call us and let us know how we can serve you.
 Thanks and God Bless.

-We currently are taking deposits on two fall litters that will be born in October and ready to go home in December 2013.
+We currently are taking deposits on two spring litters that were born beginning of February and ready to go home in March/April 2014.
+Also one of our girls was bred in February and will have pups in April ready to go home in May/June.
 These are from dogs that are proven producers of top hunting and field trial dogs.
 Both litters are dogs that were nationally placed and ranked dogs.
 Their disposition and temperaments are exceptional and their pups are first and foremost, outstanding members of the family.
 If your going to invest money in a dog, go with something proven.
 We stand behind all our dogs, and our record speaks for itself.
 These dogs will be a great addition as a companion and hunter to any family.
 Please call us to see if we can met your needs for your next family addition.
 We also have a few started young dogs.

 Hunting Dog Breeds Raised